Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 For the Windows version, it will also be necessary to configure the POV-Ray Gui to close after the rendering is finished.
 To do so, open the POV-Ray GUI, go to the render settings (menu - Render), click 'On Completion' and enable 'Exit POV-Ray for Windows'.
 Also disable all sound warnings (in Render menu - 'SoundSettings...') and any message openings that may appear after each completed render.

 3.3.
 Usage of other renderers.
-Still are necessary adjustments for animation, mainly the inclusion of automatic closing of the program window.
-If anyone knows how and wants to contribute, please post the instructions in the [FC forum topic - Movie Workbench](https://forum.freecadweb.org/viewtopic.php?f=8&t=74432).
+Set Batch Mode to True in the Properties Window.
+It is recommended to leave the Denoiser active (True) for better final results, also adjust the number of Samples Per Pixel (higher values, longer rendering times).
+Problems and doubts, please post them in the [FC forum topic - Movie Workbench](https://forum.freecadweb.org/viewtopic.php?f=8&t=74432).

 #### 4. Installation of the Movie Workbench